Curriculum, Programs, and Services

 Social Emotional

 Inevitably problems will arise; this is part of growing up!
 When they do, teachers and staff are available to help students navigate through difficult situations.
-In addition, Beach is fortunate to have a school counselor, Jaimie Lasky, for those who need extra support and guidance.
+In addition, Beach is fortunate to have a school counselor, for those who need extra support and guidance.

 Children at all grade levels learn age-appropriate examples of appropriate tools to help them understand how to be a good friend and classmate.
-We utilize the Second Step curriculum and lessons from the Welcoming Schools curriculum at all grades to support this learning.
+We utilize Second Step curriculum and lessons from the Welcoming Schools curriculum at all grades to support this learning.

 Special Education